chrislemke/ChatFred/README.md

  You can find more information about these parameters [here](https://platform.openai.com/docs/api-reference/completions/create).

-## Usage
+## Usage 🧑‍💻
 Just ask the model whatever you want.
-The model will answer to you.
-If you want to copy its answer, just press <kbd>RETURN</kbd> and paste it wherever you want.
+The model will answer your question.
+If you want to copy its answer, just hit <kbd>RETURN</kbd> and paste it wherever you want.

 ![Screenshot](assets/images/screenshot.png)

 GTP-3 is a very powerful model.
 It can answer questions, write stories, and even write code.
 You can find more examples [here](https://platform.openai.com/examples).

-## GPT-3 and ChatGPT
+## GPT-3 and ChatGPT 🤖
 OpenAI does not provide a ChatGPT API yet.
 Accordingly, this workflow also runs with the GPT-3 model.
 As soon as OpenAI or Microsoft Azure offers a ChatGPT API, it will be integrated into this workflow.

-## What's next?
+## What's next? 🚧
 As soon as OpenAI releases a ChatGPT API, I will integrate it into this workflow.